 "They don't agree with some of the things I do, and they do wish that I could do other things," she told Today, though she didn't specify what any of those things are.

-Hopefully, Perry can continue on her path of self-realization and honesty as she strives to live a more authentic life.
+Hopefully, Perry can continue on her path of self-realisation and honesty as she strives to live a more authentic life.